mchenliu/Capstone_Project_Spotify_Data_Analysis/3_Data_Analysis/README.md

   - While smaller genres like **Rock**, **Indie**, and **EDM** have less representation, their inclusion highlights the diversity in my musical tastes.

 ### :three: Based on the past data, will podcasts occupy most listening time or music tracks? 🕒
+I addressed this question by calculating the average hours played per year for both tracks and podcasts.
+The results were visualized in a line chart, enhanced with labels for each marker to improve clarity and detail.

 View my notebook with detailed steps here :point_right: [3_Predict_Future_Show_and_Track.ipynb](/3_Data_Analysis/3_Predict_Future_Show_and_Track.ipynb)

 **Code Implementation**

 ```python